sashalex007/quartz_blog/content/leetcode/Best time to buy and sell stock II.md

 **Topics**: [[greedy]]

 **Intuition**
 I initially came up with a very contrived recursive [[DP]] solution.
 In fact, it was so contrived that it was impressive!
-I essentially mapped it onto an optimal play pattern and still solved it linearly, but did could not come up with the greedy `o(1)` solution.
+I essentially mapped it onto an optimal play pattern and still solved it linearly, but could not come up with the greedy `o(1)` memory solution.

 I'm going to do something that I usually don't do.
 I will write the implementation first, and discussion will follow.